This indicator notes the rate of infant mortality, which is defined as the number of deaths per 1,000 live births

 This indicator is part of Access to health care.

 This indicator notes the rate of infant mortality, which is defined as the number of deaths per 1,000 live births.
-These data are available at the community level, but the most recent data available is for 2004.
 The Centers for Disease Control estimate that infant mortality is 50% higher for children born into families with incomes below the poverty threshold than for families of greater means.
 Much of this disparity reflects decreased access to prenatal health care.

 Rollover and click the interactive graphs to make comparisons